pb24578/git-cheat-sheet/README.md

 You must install he Git CLI (command line interface) from https://git-scm.com/.

-Follow this guide to connect to GitHub using SSH: https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh
+Follow this https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh guide to connect to GitHub using SSH.
 - This allows for your commits to show under your GitHub account

 # Initiating Repository